DylanMeeus/springboot_jwt_blog/_posts/2016-04-05-quicktip-use-jhipster.markdown

 ![Import JHipster project](https://cdn.auth0.com/blog/jhipster/import.png)

 Additional IDE specific settings may improve your experience.
 For instance, you may want to setup autocompletion for the frontend libraries if supported.
-JHipster docs provide details for [Eclipe and IntelliJ IDEA](http://jhipster.github.io/configuring-ide/).
+JHipster docs provide details for [Eclipse and IntelliJ IDEA](http://jhipster.github.io/configuring-ide/).

 #### 4. Next Steps
 The sky is the limit.
 In general, you will want to create new views, models and controllers and create some sort of mapping between them and other components in your application.
 JHipster's help does not stop at the project creation stage: it can help you add new components to your existing app.
 For this, we can create *entities* using `yo jhipster:entity <entityName>`.
 New entities create database documents or tables, the necessary ORM code, an AngularJS controller (and router and service), a HTML view and tests.
 In other words, JHipster does all the boilerplate for you.